Rari-Capital/fuse-v1/README.md

 ## Repository structure

 - `master` is our 1:1 representation of all Fuse V1 contracts running in production

+The `master` branch should always have passing tests.

 - `development` is our active development branch; all PR's by default target development

+The `development` branch should preferably have passing tests.

 - `audit/..` prefixed indicates that it is a prepared branch for auditors
 - `feature/..` prefixed indicates that it is a feature we are developing
 - `core/..` prefixed indicates that it is a feature related to any core protocol updates we port over from Compound
 - `archive/..` prefixed indicates that the branch is archived but would like to be kept around until further notice
 - `bug/..` prefixed indicates that it is a bug fix (low priority)
 - `hotfix/..` prefixed indicates that it is a hot fix (high priority); hotfixes are branches off of `master` and then merged back into `development` after deployment

+All prefixed branches are merged through PRs (target: `development`), preferably code reviewed and include tests.
+The CI flow runs on every change in the PR targetting `development`.

+Work in progress PR titles are prefixed by `WIP: `.

 ## Setup